Building Transactional Web Apps with Next.js 15, Prisma, and Vercel

 - Multi-tenant SaaS with complex permissions

-- Heavy write workloads (thousands of orders/second)
+- Heavy write workloads (thousands of transactions/second)

 - Need for microservices due to team structure